cat-street/cat-street/README.md

 I'm a JavaScript developer from Moscow, Russia.

 Photojournalist by education, previously I was working as a system administrator, but in 2020 I've found my true inspiration in JavaScript.
-Since then, I've graduated from *Yandex Practicum* Web Developer program, completed several online courses, and consistently continuing to learn and being active part of the developers' community.

-I'm proficient in **MERN** stack and **vanilla JS**, I know frontend and backend, I'm writing clean code and following code principles.
-My skills include JavaScript (ES6+), React (classes and hooks), Node.js/Express.js, MongoDB, HTML/CSS (responsive and semantic); I'm very good with Git/GitHub, BEM, Figma, Photoshop, have experience with Webpack, SASS, command line (Bash).
-I'm also interested in UX/UI and web design.

 Cat lover and photographer in my free time.
 My interests are also include 🏯 Japan, 🏛 architecture, 🎮 videogames, 👽 animation, 🖼 classic and modern art.